 Oliver Quick’s main interest is in the regulation of health professions, particularly in relation to issues of safety and trust.
 He has recently undertaken a scoping study for the Council for Healthcare Regulatory Excellence on the ‘Impact of regulation on the behaviour of healthcare professionals’; He is also currently writing a book called ‘Regulating Safety and Trust in Medicine: Protecting Patients and Professions’ to be published by Cambridge University Press.

 Bristol is one of very few UK universities with extensive expertise in the field of public health law.
-It established the the Worldwide Universities Network (WUN) Global Health Justice Network, which seeks to foster international academic collaboration on issues of law, ethics and governance as they intersect with health concerns at a global level.
+It established the Worldwide Universities Network (WUN) Global Health Justice Network, which seeks to foster international academic collaboration on issues of law, ethics and governance as they intersect with health concerns at a global level.
 Current work conducted both through and external to the Network focuses upon the prospects of addressing the health implications of climate change through legal and regulatory mechanisms.

 For details of research in these fields, please follow the links.